Chart Color Schemes

 Connolly is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Connolly's dwelling structure, as per the latest Census, consisted of 85.9% houses and 14.1% other dwellings such as semi-detached homes, apartments, and 'other' dwellings.
+Connolly's dwelling structure, as per the latest Census, consisted of 85.9% houses and 14.1% other dwellings (semi-detached, apartments, 'other' dwellings).
 This compares to Perth metro's 88.7% houses and 11.3% other dwellings.
-Home ownership in Connolly stood at 41.6%, with mortgaged dwellings at 45.1% and rented ones at 13.3%.
-The median monthly mortgage repayment was $2,167, higher than Perth metro's average of $2,080.
-Median weekly rent in Connolly was $415, compared to Perth metro's $400.
-Nationally, Connolly's mortgage repayments were significantly higher at $2,167 versus the Australian average of $1,863, and rents were substantially above the national figure of $375.
+Home ownership in Connolly was at 41.6%, with the rest either mortgaged (45.1%) or rented (13.3%).
+The median monthly mortgage repayment in the area was $2,167, higher than Perth metro's average of $2,080.
+The median weekly rent figure was recorded at $415, compared to Perth metro's $400.
+Nationally, Connolly's mortgage repayments were significantly higher than the Australian average of $1,863, while rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing